frmurgia/necessit-maestra/README.md

 The participants should have their own computer, the ability to use software to work on materials such as images, audio, and video, and a great capacity to design outside the box.

-The projects will become the content of an exhibition that can also be visited digitally.
+The projects will become the content of an exhibition that can also be visited digitally using a portable server that shares, through a public network, the web pages of the projects.

 ## Portable Raspberry Pi 4 Server for Multimedia Sharing